-The Yankees won both meetings last month, roughing up Sale in an 8-0 win on April 16 and rallying late for a 5-3 victory the following night.
-The Yankees entered that series with nine losses in their first 15 games, but getting two wins over the Red Sox triggered a hot streak that has lifted New York into first place.
+The Yankees won both meetings last month, roughing up Chris Sale in an 8-0 win on April 16 and rallying late for a 5-3 victory the following night.
+The Yankees entered that series with nine losses in their first 15 games but getting two wins over the Red Sox triggered a hot streak that has ascended New York into first place.

 The Yankees have held first place since May 19 and even if they are not constantly checking the standings, they are aware of what can be achieved this weekend.

 “Obviously this is a big series for us to help our lead in first place and we’re going to do whatever we can,” Voit said.
 “It’s the best rivalry in baseball.
 So we’re so excited.
 We haven’t seen these guys in a while.
 So it’s going to be a lot of fun this weekend.”

 Last season, Boston won the division by eight games en route to its fourth championship since the start of the 2004 season but is off to a slow start.
 The Red Sox left New York with a 6-13 record and are 23-14 since.

 Boston reached the .500 mark on May 8, is 10-8 since then and enters Thursday at 29-27.

 The Red Sox are hoping to avoid a third straight loss after taking a 14-9 defeat to the Cleveland Indians Wednesday, a night after blowing a late lead in a 7-5 setback.

 “We need to play better,” Red Sox manager Alex Cora said.
 “The last 12 innings, it hasn’t been good.
 We haven’t pitched well.
 We need to be better.”

 Boston displayed plenty of offense Wednesday, getting homers from Andrew Benintendi, Mookie Betts, Xander Bogaerts and Jackie Bradley Jr.